-Authors with financial conflicts reporting negative outcomes in major orthopaedic journalsFebruary 10th, 2012 in Other /
+Authors with financial conflicts reporting negative outcomes in major orthopaedic journalsFebruary 10, 2012 in Medicine & Health / Other

 In a new study presented today at the 2012 Annual Meeting of the American Academy of Orthopaedic Surgeons (AAOS), researchers completed a systematic review of three major orthopaedic journals the Journal of Bone and Joint Surgery (American and British editions) and the Journal of Arthroplasty (JOA) for all articles related to metal-on-metal total hip replacement between October 1999 and May 2011.
 As a conflict of interest can increase the potential for research bias and study outcomes, the AAOS and major orthopaedic journals require all presenters and authors to disclose potential professional conflicts.